On the occasion of the National Day of Remembrance for the victims and heroes of the Deportation, marking the

 The distribution of the film is accompanied by educational resources, designed with the help of Anne Anglès, the teacher who inspired the film:

-The persecution of Jews is an essential component of the policy of the Third Reich, based on an ancient anti-Judaism and a racial vision with political and supposedly biological foundations, justifying the existence of races and their inequality.
-The Jews are excluded by the Nazis from the human species and assimilated to parasites that it would be necessary to extirpate from a society now based on the supremacy of a supposed race called «Aryan».
+The persecution of Jews is an essential component of the politics of the Third Reich, based on an ancient anti-Judaism and a racial vision with political and supposedly biological foundations, justifying the existence of races and their inequality.
+The Jews are excluded by the Nazis from the human species and assimilated to parasites that it would be necessary to extirpate from a society now based on the supremacy of a supposed race called "Aryan".
 From 1941, the Jews of Europe became the target of a physical extermination on the scale of the entire continent, implemented by homicidal gassing, mass shootings and organized famine.
-The genocide of the European Jews thus takes place on the fringes of the Nazi concentration camp system, in the killing centers of Chelmno, Sobibor, Belzec and Treblinka, not without these criminal policies sometimes intertwining, notably at the
+The genocide of European Jews thus takes place on the fringes of the Nazi concentration camp system, in the killing centers of Chelmno, Sobibor, Belzec and Treblinka, not without these criminal policies sometimes intertwining, notably at the

 The camps thus aim to serve the ideological and security interests of the Nazi regime as it evolves.